-The support package for our Cambridge International AS and A Levels will help teachers integrate key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them within each topic.
+The support package for our Cambridge International AS & A Levels will help teachers integrate key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them within each topic.
 It also gives teachers access to a worldwide teaching community enabling them to connect with other teachers, swap ideas and share best practice.

-Teaching and learning resources
+Teaching and learning

-- Schemes of work provide teachers with a medium-term plan with ideas on how to deliver the course. - Endorsed textbooks, ebooks and digital resources produced by leading publishers.
+- Support materials provide teachers with ideas and planning resources for their lessons. - Endorsed textbooks, ebooks and digital resources are produced by leading publishers.
 We have quality checked these materials to make sure they provide a high level of support for teachers and learners. - Resource lists to help support teaching, including textbooks and websites.

-Exam preparation resources
+Exam preparation

-- Past question papers and mark schemes so teachers can give learners the opportunity to practise answering different questions. - Example candidate responses to help teachers to see the level of performance needed to achieve key grades and understand exactly what examiners are looking for. - Principal examiner reports describing learners' overall performance on each part of the papers.
-The reports give insight into common - misconceptions shown by learners, which teachers can address in lessons.
+- Past question papers and mark schemes so teachers can give learners the opportunity to practise answering different questions. - Example candidate responses help teachers understand exactly what examiners are looking for. - Principal examiner reports describing learners' overall performance on each part of the papers.
+The reports give insight into common misconceptions shown by learners, which teachers can address in lessons.

-Cambridge International AS and A Level support for teachers
+Cambridge International AS & A Level support for teachers